 - Avoids side effects of hormone therapies typically used to treat fibroids

-Schedule a TeleVisit with Fibroid Institute Dallas to Learn More
+Schedule a TeleVisit with Fibroid Institute Texas to Learn More

 Uterine fibroids can cause painful and life-altering symptoms for many women, especially as they get larger and put more pressure on your uterus.
 While a hysterectomy and myomectomy used to be the best answer to improve a woman’s quality of life, they are no longer the only option on the table.
-At Fibroid Institute Dallas, we don’t believe you need to decide between suffering in silence and having an invasive surgery.
-That is why we are dedicated to treating fibroids using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.
+At Fibroid Institute, we don’t believe you need to decide between suffering in silence and having an invasive surgery.
+That is why we are dedicated to treating fibroids using uterine fibroid embolization (UFE), the gold standard in non-surgical fibroid treatment.

 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.